Questfall/docs/mining/magic.md

 To **upgrade** the spell books tier, users need to merge 5 books of the same type and rarity for one higher-tier book.
 For example, 5 common (F) books with the same spell can merged to create an Advanced (E) book of the same spell.
 {% endhint %}

 Casting a spell **consumes mana**, so the ability to cast powerful or multiple spells is also based on the character's mana reserves.
 The more powerful the spell, the more mana it consumes.
-In addition to mana cost, each spell has a **cooldown period** ranging from an hour to a day after it is cast.
+In addition to mana cost, some spells have a **cooldown period** which always lengthens as the power increases.

 ### Spell examples

 DETAILS COMING LATER

 Pauses the stamina usage for some time

 Increases all the effects of clothing by % for some time

 Gives a 50% chance to transform an elixir randomly to another one with the same tier.

-Increase the chance of getting missing Shards by % from completing a quest
+Increase the chance of getting missing Shards by % from a quest

 * * *